CureVac says well on track to request vaccine approval as planned

+Healthcare & PharmaceuticalsCureVac says well on track to request vaccine approval as planned

-FRANKFURT (Reuters) - Germany’s CureVac is on track to file for European approval of its COVID-19 vaccine as early as this month because high infection rates among trial participants are bringing a read-out on efficacy within closer reach.
+Germany's CureVac (5CV.DE) is on track to file for European approval of its COVID-19 vaccine as early as this month because high infection rates among trial participants are bringing a read-out on efficacy within closer reach.

 "The cases are coming in fast," Chief Executive Franz-Werner Haas told Reuters.